Australia's Parliament House

 The Forecourt, which is the main entrance to Parliament House, is designed to invite people into the building to observe the democratic process.
 A large open space, it is framed by 2 walls that appear to be outstretched as if in a gesture of welcome.

 The Forecourt is paved with stone and red gravel, with a large ceremonial pool at its centre.
-In the centre of this pool is a granite mosaic created by Indigenous artist Michael Nelson Jagamara, based on his painting Possum and Wallaby Dreaming.
-The mosaic measures 15 by 15 metres and is made up of 90 000 hand-guillotined granite pieces in 7 different colours.
+In the centre of this pool is a granite mosaic created by Aboriginal artist Michael Nelson Jagamara, based on his painting Possum and Wallaby Dreaming.
+The mosaic measures 15 by 15 metres and is made up of 90,000 hand-guillotined granite pieces in 7 different colours.
 It sits on an island symbolising the Australian continent.

 The mosaic depicts Jagamara's Dreaming – creation time – ancestors, including the brush-tail possum, red kangaroo, rock wallaby and goanna, gathering for an important ceremony.
 The tracks of these ancestors are shown moving toward concentric circles in the middle of the mosaic.
-Indigenous people use Dreaming stories to pass on knowledge about their country, culture and laws.
+Aboriginal peoples use Dreaming stories to pass on knowledge about their country, culture and laws.

 Jagamara is a Warlpiri man from Papunya in the Western Desert region of Central Australia.
 The mosaic is based on the sand-painting tradition of the Warlpiri people.